 The Cape Hyacinth grows best in full sun and well drained soil, in a sheltered position.
 The bulbs can be left in the soil in the winter if the soil is well drained and well mulched.
 In colder parts of the UK the bulbs should be lifted in late autumn and replanted in spring.

-Packet of 15 seeds or 1g (approx 120 seeds) of seeds.
+Packet of 15 seeds.
 Sow anytime.
 Germination can take a month or more.
 Flowering generally starts in the second season.
 Sowing instructions and a colour photo are printed on the packet.
 Seeds are grown and harvested in Cornwall, England.

 See how your seeds are packed.